gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

   programs.
 See E(5)."

-The PolyORB product provides means creating and executing distributed programs.
-See the PolyORB user guide for further details.
+The PolyORB product provides means creating and executing distributed programs. **NB!** See the note in :ref:`polyORB` regarding the lifetime of this product.

 *
   "Any events that can result in a partition becoming inaccessible.
 See E.1(7)."

 See the PolyORB user guide for full details on such events.
+**NB!** Consider the note in :ref:`polyORB` regarding the lifetime of this product.

 *
   "The scheduling policies, treatment of priorities, and management of shared resources between partitions in certain cases.
 See E.1(11)."

-See the PolyORB user guide for full details on these aspects of multi-partition execution.
+See the PolyORB user guide for full details on these aspects of multi-partition execution. **NB!** Consider the note in :ref:`polyORB` regarding the lifetime of this product.

 *
   "Whether the execution of the remote subprogram is immediately aborted as a result of cancellation.
 See E.4(13)."

-See the PolyORB user guide for details on the effect of abort in a distributed application.
+See the PolyORB user guide for details on the effect of abort in a distributed application.  **NB!** Consider the note in :ref:`polyORB` regarding the lifetime of this product.

 *
   "The range of type System.RPC.Partition_Id.
 See E.5(14)."